forkd/tesla/README.md

 If everything went right, open a web browser, and access `localhost:5000/packets`.
 The data you just imported to database will be shown in JSON format.

+# About

+Tesla was written by José Lopes to be used at Cemig.

+The project that resulted in that OpenBSD machine was named Tesla, in honor of Nikola Tesla (1856-1943).
+When I started this repository, I decided to use that name.

 # License

-This project is licensed under a MIT license.
+This project is licensed under a MIT license; read `LICENSE` file for more information.